Rome in October is one of most beautiful times of the year.

 You do not need to bring gloves (although you can if you want to, as they don't weigh much.)

-See also my page about What to Pack for Rome, with downloadable packing list.
+For even more packing details, visit my page about What to Pack for Rome, for further ideas and a downloadable packing list.

 If you come to Rome in October, you will find lovely weather, not too hot, not too cold.

 And this means, you will find Rome packed.

 Everyone always seems shocked when I tell them this, but it's just the way it is.